dmeagor/ClassicASP-FirePHP/readme.md

 ----------------------------------------------------------------------------------
 Debugging legacy Classic ASP scripts is a painful job.
-This script will enable you to use FirePHP (https://github.com/firephp/firephp-for-firefox-devtools)
+This script will enable you to use FirePHP (https://github.com/firephp/firephp-for-firefox-devtools) to log errors and messages to the Firefox console window.

 It's particularly useful for catching errors and problems with AJAX/JSON requests where outputting to the browser will break the JSON format.